Volunteering

 Position Purpose

-Support and engage creative art making, tinkering, and engineering in the MakerSpace.
+Support and engage creative art making, tinkering, and engineering in MakerSpace.

-In the MakerSpace, visitors make different art and engineering projects.
-We offer a variety of projects including woodworking and puppet making.
-Visitors design, test, and share their experiences.
-MakerSpace volunteers guide visitors in creation and teach tool safety.
-Volunteers work with MakerSpace staff.
+In MakerSpace, visitors make different art and engineering projects.
+We offer a variety of projects including a rotation of weekly themes, simple woodworking, art and puppet making.
+MakerSpace volunteers welcome visitors, assist guests as needed and help with set up and clean up if timing allows.
+Volunteers work in tandem with MakerSpace staff.

 Position Summary